Medical Device Registration in China

 What does the registration pathway look like for each regulatory classification?

-Class I Device: Class I medical devices no longer need to be registered with the CFDA; instead, a notification must be filed with the relevant local level Chinese FDA.
+Class I Device: Class I medical devices no longer need to be registered with the NMPA; instead, a notification must be filed with the relevant local level Chinese FDA.
 However, for the notification application, more documents will be required than there were for Class I registration.

 Class II & Class III Devices: